 Indicate whether glucocorticoids were taken during pregnancy before the onset of labor.
 Examples include hydrocortisone, prednisone, dexamethasone, betamethasone.
 Specify which glucocorticoids were taken.
 Do not include glucocorticoids given during labor and delivery.
-This information will be collected on PR02, Section E: Intrapartum Medications.
+This information will be collected on form PR02, Section E: Intrapartum Medications.

 - C3.
 Antepartum zidovudine or Combivir taken Record whether zidovudine (AZT) or Combivir (ATC + 3TC) was taken during pregnancy before the onset of labor.
 If YES, circle code 1 and proceed to C3a.
 If NO, skip to question C4. - a.
 Record the average number of doses taken per week in the last month.
 Use leading zeros. - b.
 Record the date during the pregnancy when the participant began to take zidovudine or Combivir in MM/DD/YY format.
-If the participant was taking zidovudine or Combivir before finding out she was pregnant and has not discontinued that use, please report the date of her last menstrual period in field C3b.
-Clinicians should have a calendar available to aid the participant in determining the date she began taking AZT or Combivir. - C4.
+If the participant was taking zidovudine or Combivir before finding out she was pregnant and has not discontinued that use, please report the date of her last menstrual period in field C3b. - C4.
 Record any comments in question C4.